 I was in the Army (Royal Signals) for many years I left in 1990 and started my own very small printing business working from home.
 Married to Shona for 34 years with 2 sons, one in the Army and another a Police Officer I was diagnosed with MS in 1997 and vowed that I wouldn't let the illness get the better of me.

-Ive always been keen on keeping fit and heathy so run about 50 -60 miles a week I had always looked at the Marathon des Sables from afar wondering what it would be like to actually do it, little knowing that circumstances would mean I would take part in 2016 and a huge stroke of luck means that I can run it again in 2018 and correct the mistakes I made the first time I completed it.
+Ive always been keen on keeping fit and heathy so run about 50 -60 miles a week I had always looked at the Marathon des Sables from afar wondering what it would be like to actually do it, little knowing that circumstances would mean I would take part in 2016 and a huge stroke of luck meant that I was able to complete it again in 2018 and correct the mistakes I made the first time I took part it.

 If you are interested in this talk and wish to contact the speaker, please complete the following form: